Elmer Flick

 Elmer Harrison Flick (January 11, 1876 – January 9, 1971) was an American professional baseball outfielder who played in Major League Baseball from 1898 to 1910 for the Philadelphia Phillies, Philadelphia Athletics, and Cleveland Bronchos/Naps.
 In 1,483 career games, Flick recorded a .313 batting average while accumulating 164 triples, 1,752 hits, 330 stolen bases, and 756 runs batted in (RBIs).
 He was elected to the Baseball Hall of Fame in 1963.

 Flick began his career in semi-professional baseball and played in minor league baseball for two years.
 He was noticed by George Stallings, the manager of the Phillies, who signed Flick as a reserve outfielder.
 Flick was pressed into a starting role in 1898 when an injury forced another player to retire.
 He excelled as a starter.
-Flick jumped to the Athletics in 1902, but an court injunction prevented him from playing in Pennsylvania.
+Flick jumped to the Athletics in 1902, but a court injunction prevented him from playing in Pennsylvania.
 He joined the Naps, where he continued to play for the remainder of his major league career, which was curtailed by a stomach ailment.

 Flick was known predominantly for his solid batting and speed.
 He led the National League in RBIs in 1900, and led the American League in stolen bases in 1904 and 1906, and in batting average in 1905.